CSCfi/csc-user-guide/docs/apps/gdal.md

 `gdalinfo --version`

 !!! note
     The supported file formats vary slightly between the gdal installations.
-For now, the PostGIS driver is not available in gdal/3.0.1
+For instance, the PostGIS driver is not yet available in gdal/3.0.1

 ## License and citing